hk-mars/mona-lisp/hacks/predicates/predicates.md

 It is true if its arguments are structurally similar(in form) objects.

+Two objects are equal if and only if their printed representations are the same.

+Two arrays are equal only if they are eq, with one exception: strings and bit-vectors are compared element-by-element.
+If either argument has a fill pointer, the fill pointer limits the number of elements examined by equal.
+Uppercase and lowercase letters in strings are considered by equal to be distinct.
+(**In contrast, equalp ignores case distinctions in strings**)

 (equal 'a 'b) is false.

 (equal 'a 'a) is true.